FredericF-IT/DnD5eCharacterCalculator/README.md

 ## Subsection
 Please use:
 pip install scipy
-Possibly needed dependent on OS: sudo apt-get install python3-tk sudo apt-get install python3-pillow sudo apt-get install python3-pil.imagetk
+Possibly needed dependent on OS:
+sudo apt-get install python3-tk
+sudo apt-get install python3-pillow
+sudo apt-get install python3-pil.imagetk
-It may happen that the program gives youu the error "_tkinter.TclError: couldn't connect to display "<whatever>" You can fix this by using this export DISPLAY=:0 with the number that responds to the appropriate monitor.
+It may happen that the program gives you the error "_tkinter.TclError: couldn't connect to display "whatever"
+You can fix this by using this
+export DISPLAY=:0
+with the number that responds to the appropriate monitor.